MicrosoftDocs/cpp-docs/docs/windows/overview-of-windows-programming-in-cpp.md

 ## Games

 DirectX games can run on the PC or Xbox.
-For more information, see [DirectX Developer Center](http://go.microsoft.com/fwlink/p/?LinkId=256418).
+For more information, see [DirectX Graphics and Gaming](windows/desktop/directx).

 ## SDKs, libraries, and header files